 The Competition: HP’s Inexpensive Stream Devices Run Windows 8.1

 Then the iPad made the consumer tablet a mainstream product and in just a couple of years, destroyed the cheap netbook market.
 The entry level Apple iPad was around twice the price of the entry level netbook, but had an instant-on, easy to use touchscreen interface and the ability to add applications.
-Google have gotten in on the act too with a tablet-oriented version of Android, 3.0 Honeycomb.
+Google have gotten in on the act too with the tablet-oriented Android 3.0 Honeycomb.

 Netbooks were largely abandoned by the manufacturers in 2012 and their closest replacement is arguably the Google Chromebook, as the ultrabook (a very small Windows notebook using expensive high end components) is expensive.
 And whilst the Chromebook isn’t a perfect computing platform, it’s fast and usable and has gained market share very quickly.
 It’s also a way of encouraging users to use the Google Android infrastructure; Microsoft’s Windows is facing competition from all sides.
 And now Microsoft are doing something about it in conjunction with HP.